emkays-codelabs/Statistics/T-test.md

 x̄ = (65 + 68 + 75 + 80 + 72) / 5
 x̄ = 360 / 5 = 72

+The sample mean (72) is slightly higher than the claimed mean (70).
+However, this difference alone is not enough to draw a conclusion.
+We must check whether this difference is **statistically significant**.

 ---

 ## 6. Sample Standard Deviation